OpenMDAO/OpenMDAO-Framework/docs/complex/example.rst

 adjusting the design variables *bore* and *spark angle*.
 In the previous examples, we learned to use strings to build mathematical expressions with variables that point to locations in the data hierarchy, so here we do it once again with our objectives and design variables.
-We could submit the design variables one at a time using multiple calls to ``add_parameter``, but we can also submit them with a single call to ``add_parameters`` by placing the information for each design variable in a list of tuples.
+We submit each design variable using a call to ``add_parameter``.
 The information we need for each variable is the expression that points to it (e.g., ``driving_sim.spark_angle``), and the minimum and maximum value of the search range for that variable (e.g., ``-.50, 10``).
 Once again, if the min and max aren't specified, the low and high attributes